 If your AI processes sensitive information, the Confidentiality and Privacy criteria are likely in scope.
 Confidentiality concerns the protection of business data as promised to customers.
 Privacy concerns the protection of personally identifiable information (PII) according to your privacy notice and established privacy principles.

-Mapping your unique AI challenges to the established TSCs is the heart of SOC 2 prep.
-It turns a generic compliance checklist into a strategic, actionable plan for building a system that’s not just compliant, but genuinely secure and reliable.
+Mapping your AI risks to the established TSCs is the core of SOC 2 prep.
+It turns a generic checklist into a concrete control plan.
+For the full criteria reference, see our breakdown of the SOC 2 Trust Services Criteria.

-Essential Controls and Evidence for Your AI Platform
+What Are the Essential Controls and Evidence Requirements for an AI Platform?

 Passing a SOC 2 audit requires providing objective evidence that your controls are implemented and operating effectively.
 For an AI company, this means generating tangible proof of governance over the entire machine learning lifecycle.